Mohammad Zahir Shah: Return to Afghanistan

 Zahir Shah visited his father's tomb soon after arriving in Kabul and reportedly gasped after witnessing rocket holes and gunfire damage on the tomb caused by the civil war.

 Hamid Karzai, who was favored by Zahir Shah, became president of Afghanistan after the Loya Jirga.
 Karzai, from the Pashtun Popalzai clan, provided Zahir Shah's relatives with major jobs in the transitional government.
 Following the Loya Jirga he was given the title "Father of the Nation" by Karzai, symbolizing his role in Afghanistan's history as a symbol of national unity.
 This title ended with his death.
 In August 2002 he relocated back to the Arg, his old palace, after 29 years.

-In an October 2002 visit to France, Zahir Shah slipped in a bathroom, bruising his ribs, and on 21 June 2003, while in France for a medical check-up, he broke his femur.
+During an October 2002 visit to France, Zahir Shah bruised his ribs after slipping in a bathroom, and on 21 June 2003, while returning to France for a medical check-up, he broke his femur.

 On 3 February 2004, Zahir Shah was flown from Kabul to New Delhi, India, for medical treatment after complaining of an intestinal problem.
 He was hospitalized for two weeks and remained in New Delhi under observation.
 On 18 May 2004, he was brought to a hospital in the United Arab Emirates because of nose bleeding caused by heat.

 Zahir Shah attended the 7 December 2004 swearing-in of Hamid Karzai as President of Afghanistan.
 During his final years, he was frail and required a microphone pinned to his collar so that his faint voice could be heard.
 In January 2007, Zahir was reported to be seriously ill and bedridden.

 Death

-On 23 July 2007, Zahir Shah died in the compound of the presidential palace in Kabul after a prolonged illness.
-His death was announced on national television by President Karzai, who said "He was the servant of his people, the friend of his people, he was a very kind person, kind hearted.
+Zahir Shah died on 23 July 2007 in the compound of the Arg in Kabul at the age of 92 after a long illness – 34 years after his abdication and nearly 74 years after he ascended the throne.
+His death was announced by President Karzai, who said "He was the servant of his people, the friend of his people, he was a very kind person, kind hearted.
 He believed in the rule of the people and in human rights."
+Karzai also declared three days of national mourning for the deceased king.

-His funeral was held on 24 July.
-It began on the premises of the presidential palace, where politicians and dignitaries paid their respects; his coffin was then taken to a mosque before being moved to the royal mausoleum on Maranjan Hill in eastern Kabul.
+His funeral, which was held the day after his death, began on the premises of the presidential palace, where politicians and dignitaries paid their respects; his coffin was then taken to a mosque before being moved to the royal mausoleum on Maranjan Hill in eastern Kabul.

 Personal life

 Zahir Shah was reportedly shy, modest and "soft-spoken".
 He liked photography, chess, and smoking cigars.

-Zahir Shah was fluent in Pashto, Dari (his mother tongue), and could also speak English and perfect French.
+Zahir Shah was fluent in Pashto, Dari (his mother tongue) and French, and could also speak English.

-To his family, he was known as Baba.
+To Afghan people, he was known as Baba.